 “I dusted everything off, when your dad and I went down two weeks ago.
-I also changed the linens and bathroom towels.”
+I also changed the linens and bath towels.”

 “Mom—you didn’t have to do all that.
-Don’t worry about anything, I’ll be fine.
-Besides, you’ll both be coming later next month.”
+You’re both still coming later next month?”

 “Uh-huh, we’re still debating which weekend.
 Knowing your father, he will try to spend as much time as possible down there.
 It will do him a world of good.
-Lately, he has been under a lot of pressure; it will give him a chance to unwind and kick back a little. ”
+Lately, he has been under a lot of pressure; it will give him a chance to unwind. ”

 Rachael had barely seen her father during the last two months.
 He was usually gone by the time she headed down for breakfast and didn’t return home until after eight.
 “I can see why he loves it so much.
 It is its own world.”

 “It’s so breathtaking during the summer.”
 Her facial complexion darkened while pausing.
-“But it can get desolate, not to mention treacherous during winter.
-You might feel secluded amidst the wilderness during the harsh winter months,” she stated worriedly.
+“But it can get lonely, not to mention treacherous during winter.
+You might feel secluded during the harsh winter months,” she stated worriedly.

-“I guess I hadn’t given it too much thought, just remembering how beautiful it was during our summer outings.”
+“I guess I hadn’t given it too much thought, simply remembering how beautiful it was during our summer outings.”

-“Well if you find it gets lonely or too stressful, just pack your bags and head back.”
+“Well if you get too lonely, just pack your bags and head back.”

 “Mom—don’t worry, winter is a long way off.
-I guess I’ll have to see how I feel, but if it becomes overbearing I’ll come home.”
+If it becomes overbearing I’ll come home.”